 Email subject lines are the most important thing to get right when doing email marketing.
-A bad subject line could get your emails caught by spam filters, not opened, or get people to unsubscribe from your list.
+A poor subject line could cause your email to go unopened, get caught in spam filters or worse, cause people to unsubscribe from your list.

-An email subject line should be like a call to action.
-The action you want someone to take is to not only open the email, but to do something in the email.
-During the upcoming email marketing Content Camp we will explain why every email must have a call to action and a specific goal.
+An email subject line should be like a call-to-action.
+Of course, the action you want someone to take is to not only open the email, but to do something in the email.
+During the Inbound Learning Broadcasts we explain why every email must have a call to action and a specific goal.

-Email subject lines must convey action and should start with an action verb such as learn, download, or sign up.
-Subject lines should speak directly to the recipient in an active tone, which will result in getting them to notice the email.
 Having an action-oriented subject line makes the email standout from the other emails in their inbox.
+Consider starting the subject line with an action verb such as learn, download, register or sign-up.
+Subject lines should speak directly to the recipient in an active tone, which will result in getting them to notice the email and open it.

 Another tip is to use one keyword in the subject line that people will recognize.
 The keyword should be a non-branded keyword like “blogging best practices.”
 Branded keywords are good to use in the emails “from” name and can be used in the subject line as well.

-One of the steps in our 8 Step Call to Action Guide is to make calls to action compelling and it’s no different with subject lines.
-You only have a couple seconds to grab the attention of people skimming through their inbox.
+One of the steps in our 8 Step Call-to-Action Guide is to make calls to action compelling and it shouldn't be any different with email subject lines.
+Afterall, you only have a couple seconds to grab the attention of people skimming through their inbox.
 Make sure you include the email’s offer in the subject line, so people know the value the email will provide them.
 Creating a sense of urgency is a good tactic to use in conjunction with the compelling offer.

 One way to do this is to use brackets in the subject line.
 For example, you might be promoting an upcoming webinar and you want to make sure recipients realize this right away.
 Your subject line could be, “Learn to Become an Efficient Blogger [Webinar in Two Days]

 You can’t afford to have your subject line get caught in spam or firewall filters.
 Therefore, you should be very careful when choosing what words you put in the subject line.
-Words like free, act now, offer, or credit will almost always get flagged by spam filters.
+Excessive punctuation mark and and words like free, act now, offer, or credit will almost always get flagged by spam filters.

-The two things people will see before they even open your email is the subject line and the first sentence or two in the email.
+The two things people will see before they even open your email is the subject line and the preview text.
 This is because most people use the preview function in their email client to determine if they want to spend the time reading the email.